-- DO NOT COMPLETE if using the aggregated data option. - PLEASE READ the 'Instructions' tab for a step-by-step guide on how to complete this template. - If copying and pasting employee data from your worksheets, only select data cells (no headings, no columns, no rows).
+- PLEASE READ the 'Instructions' tab for a step-by-step guide on how to complete this template. - If copying and pasting employee data from your worksheets into this system-generated template, only select data cells (no headings, no columns, no rows).